NOAA-GSL/mpas_app/README.md

 Prior to generating and running the experiment, you must run the command `source load_wflow_modules.sh jet` from the `mpas_app/` directory.

-When you have a completed user config yaml, you can run the experiment_gen python script from the `ush/` directory to generate the MPAS experiment:
+When you have a completed user config YAML, you can run the `experiment_gen.py` script from the `ush/` directory to generate the MPAS experiment for a CONUS run:

 `python experiment_gen.py workflows/conus.jet.yaml [optional.yaml] <user_config.yaml>`

 Any number of config YAMLs are accepted on the command line where the later the configuration setting is in the list, the higher priority it will have.
 In other words, the same setting altered in `optional.yaml` will be overwritten by the value in `user_config.yaml`.

-This will create an experiment directory with your `experiment.yaml` file, which contains the user modifications to the default yaml.
+This will create an experiment directory with an `experiment.yaml` file, which contains the user modifications to `default_config.yaml`.
 The experiment directory also contains a Rocoto XML file, which is ready to use with the command `rocotorun -w rocoto.xml -d rocoto.db`.
 You will have to iteratively run this command until all steps have been completed.
 You can check the status of these steps by running `rocotostat -w rocoto.xml -d rocoto.db`.

-Logs are populated for each of the different tasks in the workflow, and `workflow.log` contains the submission and completion statuses in text format.
+Logs are generated for each of the different tasks in the workflow, and `workflow.log` contains the submission and completion statuses in text format.

-## Post-Processing
+### Post-Processing

-`MPASSIT` and `UPP` are used for post-processing, which are included as submodules in the application, just as the `MPAS-Model` is.
+`MPASSIT` and `UPP` are used for post-processing and are included as submodules in the application, just like the `MPAS-Model`.
 Settings for post-processing components can be adjusted in your user configuration YAML, following the same nested structure described above.